Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback3.0.md

 This is a sheet of my harebrained edits and mitigations to Lucid Loom and such.
 All NEW features that aren't dedicated to improvement are on my Features sheet instead: [Lando Features](LandoFeatures.md)

+## New Emergency break for 3.0

+## ALL HEADERS IN 3.0 ARE BROKEN

+NONE OF THEM SEND TO THE RAW PROMPT, THIS MEANS THE ```<LOOM_CATEGORY>``` TAGS DON'T WORK AND ALL MARKDOWN HEIRARCHY IS BROKEN.
+THIS IS BECAUSE THE HEADERS ARE SYSTEM/GLOBAL PROMPTS, INSTEAD OF PRESET/USER PROMPTS.
+THIS IS WHY THEY DON'T HAVE TOKEN COUNTS, THEY DON'T SEND TO THE LLM.

+THIS IS FIXABLE BY EDITING 'system_prompt': false, to true for each of those categories.
+It looks like loombuilder already does this so it's fixed in 3.1 alpha by default.
+It was also working in 2.9.6, this is a distinctly 3.0 problem.
+This might be a major cause of lack of CoT adherence in 3.0.

 ## Emergency Fix Recommendations for Prolix

 If I had to personally recommend priorities based on recent feedback from users in the channel, they would be: